jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/README.md

 - Fifth Week Quiz out on 27th; Due by End of Day 2-October-2023
 - Sixth Week Quiz out on 5th; Due by End of Day 5-October-2023
 - Seventh Week Quiz out on 12th; Due by End of Day 18-October-2023
+- Eigth Week Quiz out on 25th; Due by End of Day 29-October-2023

 ### Resourcs